dceejay/RedMap/README.md

  - **iconColor** : Standard CSS colour name or #rrggbb hex value.
  - **SIDC** : NATO symbology code (instead of icon).
 See below.
  - **building** : OSMbulding GeoJSON feature set to add 2.5D buildings to buildings layer.
 See below.
- - **ttl** : time to live, how long an individual marker stays on map in seconds (overrides general maxage setting)
+ - **ttl** : time to live, how long an individual marker stays on map in seconds (overrides general maxage setting, minimum 20 seconds)
  - **photoUrl** : adds an image pointed at by the url to the popup box.
  - **videoUrl** : adds an mp4 video pointed at by the url to the popup box.
 Ideally 320x240 in size.
  - **weblink** : adds a link to an external page for more information.
 Either set a url as a *string*, or an *object* like `{name:"BBC News", url:"http://news.bbc.co.uk", target:"_new"}`